blewis308/Ristretto/README.md

 Please test your PCB.
 These were all tested before shipping, but double check that all the switches work by shorting them with a pair of conductive tweezers.
 As soon as a soldering iron touches the board, I am no longer able to issue a refund/replacement.
 Please refer to the [terms and conditions](https://www.fruitykeeb.xyz/terms-and-conditions) listed on my site for more info.

 Note about this guide: For this guide, I am building a board with the OLED and no encoder - instead of the encoder there is a switch in its place.
 I will still point out where the encoder goes.

+PS.
+If you are using the [P3D Acrylic case](https://p3dstore.com/collections/40-or-smaller-acrylic-cases/products/ristretto-acrylic-gasket-mount-keyboard-case) (highly recommended!! it's super cool!!), make sure you follow [Jake's instructions](https://p3dstore.com/pages/revised-acrylic-gasket-case-build-guide) to put together your case!

 ### Step 0: Solder the Encoder (optional)
 ![Step 0 thx dood](https://raw.githubusercontent.com/doodboard/tutorial/main/img/encoder_1.jpg)